Attachment & Positioning

 You may find that you need to get more support if you see some of these signs;

-- If you are feeling any pain when breastfeeding your baby please ask your midwife or health visitor for advice particularly if the pain lasts through a feed or continues after a feed
+- If you are feeling any pain when breastfeeding your baby please ask your midwife, health visitor or call Just One Number for advice particularly if the pain lasts through a feed or continues after a feed

 - Damaged nipples